 What You Can Do To Prevent Being Canceled By Credit Grantor

 First, make sure that you at least occasionally use your credit card so that the account does not go completely dormant.
-Second, make sure that you keep an eye on how much you owe, and keep your credit utilization as low as you possibly can.
+Second, make sure that you keep an eye on how much you owe.
+Keep your credit utilization as low as you possibly can.
 Third, follow your credit report on a regular basis (at least once per year) to ensure everything is accurate.

 Your credit is important and should be treated as such.
 You can prepare yourself for the unexpected by following all of the rules and staying on top of your debt carefully.